 111 pile-dwelling sites in six countries in the Alpine region are part of the UNESCO World Heritage Site "Prehistoric Pile Dwellings around the Alps".
 Four of them are located in Thurgau.
 The pile-dwelling villages have one thing in common: they were all located on the water and are now stored under low-oxygen layers as if in a prehistoric time capsule.
 Excavations have revealed precise information about life at that time.
 The following is a two-day excursion into the world of the region's first sedentary farmers.

-The starting point of the pile dweller trip is Kreuzlingen on Lake Constance.
-The harbor town and the region offer a variety of accommodation options.
-In Kreuzlingen, for example, you can sleep at the Fischerhaus campsite in a colorful little house on stilts - almost like the pile dwellers - or in the youth hostel.
-Those looking for something more upmarket will find the Trompeterschlössle Hotel and Résidence in Tägerwilen or the boutique guesthouse Seeherberge in Illighausen.
+The starting point for the pile dwellers' journey is Kreuzlingen on Lake Constance.
+The port city and the surrounding region offer a wide range of accommodation options.
+In Kreuzlingen, for example, you can stay at the Fischerhaus campsite in a colorful cottage on stilts – almost like the pile dwellers themselves – or at the youth hostel.
+Those who prefer something more upscale will find the Trompeterschlössle Hotel and Résidence in Tägerwilen or the Wellnesshotel Golf Panorama in Lipperswil.